isxaker/net_publish/README.md

 Time Elapsed 00:00:00.77
 ```

-We encountered an issue with apphost.
-In .NET Core 3.0 and later, when you publish an application, an executable file (apphost) is created by default.
-This feature provides a platform-specific binary that allows you to run your application without needing to specify dotnet and the DLL name, simplifying the launch process.
+We encountered an issue with ``apphost``.
+In .NET Core 3.0 and later, when you publish an application, an executable file - ``apphost`` - is created by default.
+This feature provides a platform-specific binary that allows you to run your application without needing to specify ``dotnet`` and the DLL name, simplifying the launch process.

-If you prefer to disable the creation of the apphost and follow the traditional approach of running your application using the dotnet command with your DLL, you can adjust your project file (*.csproj) to do so.
-To disable apphost for your project, add <UseAppHost>false</UseAppHost> to the .csproj file.
+If you prefer to disable the creation of the ``apphost`` and follow the traditional approach of running your application using the ``dotnet`` command with your DLL, you can adjust your ``.csproj`` to do so.
+To disable ``apphost`` for your project, add ``<UseAppHost>false</UseAppHost>`` to the ``.csproj`` file.

-By doing this, the apphost is not created for your executable, meaning you'll need to run the executable using dotnet, which might not be convenient or even acceptable for certain scenarios.
+By doing this, the ``apphost`` is not created for your executable, meaning you'll need to run the executable using ``dotnet``, which might not be convenient or even acceptable for certain scenarios.

-Let's disable apphost creation and run the previous command once again.
-Publishing for Linux now works as expected.
+Let's disable ``apphost`` creation and run the previous command once again.

 ```sh
 msbuild .\GenerateSelfSignedCertificate\GenerateSelfSignedCertificate.csproj /t:publish /p:RestorePackages=false /p:NoBuild=true /p:PublishProfile=.\GenerateSelfSignedCertificate\Properties\PublishProfiles\FolderProfile_linux.pubxml /p:OutDir=.\x64\Debug\net8.0 /p:AppendRuntimeIdentifierToOutputPath=false -v:n